Adamouization/Content-Based-Video-Retrieval-Code/README.md

 * `--model` indicates the histogram model to use.
 Can be "all", "gray", "rgb" or "hsv". "all" will use the 3 histogram models to train/test the system.
 * `--mode` indicates the mode to run in.
 Can be "train" or "test".
 * `--debug` is an optional flag.
 If the flag is set, additional logs will be printed for debugging purposes.
+* `--showhists` is an optional flag.
+If the flag is set, all of the generated histograms will be displayed.

 Examples: